 All secondary containment devices shall be constructed of impervious materials or be coated with a chemical resistant coating (CRC) system that is compatible with the Hazardous Material being stored and is compatible with and will adhere to the structural aspect of the containment system (e.g., concrete, asphalt, etc.).
-Advisory Note: uncoated concrete and asphalt are not considered to be impervious surfaces.

 Impervious surfaces may consist of various fabricated metal, plastic, or synthetic materials, or be coated concrete, coated asphalt pavement, synthetic liners, or other materials.
-Synthetic lining systems such as a flexible membrane liner (FML) shall use materials capable of achieving an installed permeability of less than or equal to $1 \times 10^{-6}$ cm/sec.
+Synthetic lining systems such as a flexible membrane liner (FML) shall use materials capable of achieving an installed permeability of less than or equal to 1×10^{-6} cm/sec.
 Installation of CRC systems shall follow the coating manufacturer's recommendations for surface preparation, application methods, curing, and coating thickness for the type of intended service.